 Ukrainians who have specifically defined closely-related family members in the United States may be eligible to apply for an adjustment of status to permanent residence through family-based immigrant visas.
 The U.S. family members must be U.S. citizens or lawful permanent residents (LPR) (green card holders).

-There are two types of family based pathways to permanent residence:
+There are two types of family-based pathways to permanent residence:

-1. U.S. Citizen Immediate Relative visas
+1. Immediate Relative visas

-2. U.S. Citizen/LPR Family Preference visas
+2. Family Preference visas

 Eligible Categories